thejaminator/conditionme/readme.md

 - [ ] Add support for huggingface pretrained models saving
 - [ ] Add support for some other pretrained models - not just gpt2
 - [ ] Write docs on how to make it work with other pretrained models that are not added yet.
-- [ ] Add examples for RLHF tasks - e.g. Openai's summarization
+- [ ] Add examples for RLHF tasks - e.g. Openai's summarization where an [existing reward model is already available](https://huggingface.co/OpenAssistant)
 - [ ] Add support for online training